cardillan/mindcode/SYNTAX.markdown

 ```

 As you may have noticed, allocating a stack in a Memory Cell or Memory Bank is required in order to handle recursive functions.
+When no range is specified for stack allocation, the entire capacity of linked memory block is used.
 Additional constraint is that only numbers and numerical values can be passed as arguments or stored in local variables
 of recursive functions - this is because function parameters and local variables need to be stored on stack,
 and Memory Cell or Memory Bank only support string numerical values in them.